-Son of Deva Leinani Yamashiro, Cpl.
+Son of Deva Leinani Yamashiro, Sgt.
 David Keawenuiaumi Tsutomu Holt, Squad Leader, Det.
 4th Force Recon, has achieved his ambition to be the first person in his family to join the armed forces.

 Hula brother Pete Kepulekaneokealoha Fritsch returned safely from a year of service in Afghanistan.
 Mahalo nui loa for your service!